-10 Best When2Meet Alternatives in 2026 (Modern Availability Grids)
+10 Best When2Meet Alternatives in 2026 (Modern Group Scheduling Tools)

 1. Carly

-Same core concept as When2Meet — drag-select availability grid, share a link, see the overlap — but built for how people actually schedule in 2026.
+Same core idea as When2Meet — share a link, everyone marks availability on a grid, see where the group overlaps — but built for how scheduling actually works now.

 Gray cells are auto-filled from connected calendars.
 Teal intensity shows group overlap.

-What makes it different from When2Meet: Calendar integration that auto-fills the grid, email responses for people who won’t click links, and a one-step path from “we found a time” to “it’s on everyone’s calendar.”
+What makes it different from When2Meet: Calendar auto-fill eliminates guesswork.
+Email responses for people who won’t click links.
+A direct path from “we found a time” to “it’s on everyone’s calendar.”
+And an AI agent layer for automating recurring scheduling workflows entirely.

 2. LettuceMeet

-The closest direct upgrade to When2Meet.
-Same drag-select grid, same no-login simplicity, but with a clean modern interface that works on mobile.
-Toggle between week view and specific-date view.
-The overlap visualization uses color intensity rather than When2Meet’s blocky heatmap.
+The closest direct upgrade to When2Meet’s interface.
+Same drag-select grid, same no-login simplicity, but with a clean modern design that actually works on mobile.
+You can toggle between week view and specific-date view.
+The overlap visualization uses color intensity rather than When2Meet’s blocky heatmap, making it easier to read at a glance.

-Best for: People who want exactly When2Meet but better-looking and mobile-friendly.
+Best for: People who want exactly When2Meet but modern and mobile-friendly.

 Pricing: Free